Jweb60/template-menu/README.md

-Responsive Template for landing page using NextJS, Tailwind CSS, Typescript
+Responsive Template for landing page using NextJS, Tailwind CSS, Typescript & Shadcn-UI

-With sidebar for large screen and mobile menu
+With sidebar for large screen and mobile header